Refuhr/2dsxlusbc/README.md

 By measuring the pads of the old charging port, I was able to design a [custom footprint](https://easyeda.com/component/d013406ddfa94d40b684a1f854966128) for the charging port of the 2ds xl in easyeda.
 The PCB with the USB Type C port is held down with solder at the original pads.
 It seems to be quite strong, but superglue wouldn't hurt to help with the rigidity of the port.

 Feel free to make changes to the design, design files (easyeda) can be found [here](/design%20files).
-For more information on the different versions visit [VERSIONGUIDE.md](/design%20files/VERSIONGUIDE.md).
+For more information on the different versions visit [Version guide](/design%20files/README.md).

 Top layer 0402:
 ![Top layer](/images/top.png)